-Domestic cats are a species of cats which includes a pet, stray, and feral cats.
-Within this classification, there is also a unique difference between the feral and stray cats.
-This difference is noticeable in the way they interact and relate to human beings.
+A feline friend is a stress buster and therapeutic for some people.
+More often than not, while keeping a cat as a pet, people prefer domestic cats.
+Domestic cats are a species of cats that includes pet, stray, and feral cats.
+Within this classification, there is also a unique difference between feral and stray cats.
+This difference is noticeable in how they interact and relate to human beings.

-As an individual, learning how to relate to different animals is important.
+As an individual, learning how to relate to different animals is essential.
 It doesn’t matter if you are just a person in a neighborhood overrun with feral cats or a shelter worker.
 Deciding on the best form of interaction becomes easy when you learn the behavior unique to each type of cat.
-In this article, we shall be learning the difference between feral and stray cats.
+In this article, we shall learn the difference between feral and stray cats.